deusExMac/pdf2docxConverter/README.md

-# p2dConverter
+# About pdf2docxConverter
- Converts pdf files to docx.
+ Converts pdf files to docx using python's pdf2docx module.

 # Acknowledgements